 VLBI at the VLA is overseen by Mark Claussen and Joan Wrobel.
-Mark is responsible for VLBI hardware readiness.
-Either Mark or Joan can be consulted for general information regarding matters such as observing in VLBA or Mark III formats; phased-array or single-dish observations; or calibration of the VLA for VLBI.
+Either can be consulted for general information regarding matters such as observing in VLBA or Mark III formats; phased-array or single-dish observations; or calibration of the VLA for VLBI.
 However, each VLBI project involving the VLA, whether run during or outside of a Network session, will be assigned an AOC contact by Barry Clark.
 Queries from an observer concering specific information about a specific project should be directed to the AOC contact assigned to the project.
 If the project's principal investigator is an AOC employee, then that person will be assumed to be the AOC contact.